In 1918 a group of artists compiled and signed what became known as the Dada Manifesto – a short explanation of the Dada movement:

 Have the Expressionists fulfilled our expectations of an art that burns the essence of life into our flesh?
 No!
 No!
 No!

-Under the pretext of turning inward, the Expressionists in literature and painting have banded together into a generation which even now is expecting its historical validation and is campaigning for honorable bourgeois recognition… Expressionism, discovered abroad and—true to style—transformed in Germany into a fat idler with hope of a good pension, has nothing in common with the efforts of active men.
+Under the pretext of turning inward, the Expressionists in literature and painting have banded together into a generation which even now is expecting its historical validation and is campaigning for honourable bourgeois recognition… Expressionism, discovered abroad and—true to style—transformed in Germany into a fat idler with hope of a good pension, has nothing in common with the efforts of active men.
 The signers of this manifesto have, under the battle cry

 What is DADAISM?
 The word Dada symbolizes the most primitive relation to the surrounding reality; with Dadaism a new reality comes into its own.
-Life appears as a simultaneous whirl of noises, colors, and spiritual rhythms, which Dada takes unflinchingly into its art, with all the spectacular screams and fevers of its feisty pragmatic attitude and with all its brutal reality.
+Life appears as a simultaneous whirl of noises, colours and spiritual rhythms, which Dada takes unflinchingly into its art, with all the spectacular screams and fevers of its feisty pragmatic attitude and with all its brutal reality.